• Free shipping on all orders

 Do Betta Fish Require a Filter?

-Betta fish are not strong swimmers, and they can become stressed in moderate to high flow tank environments.
+Betta fish are not strong swimmers, and they can become stressed in moderate to high-flow tank environments.
 This can make choosing filtration difficult, often leading to people skipping out on filtration altogether.
 Unfortunately, Betta fish need filtration!
 Filters help remove waste from the water column and they are the perfect environment for the colonization of beneficial bacteria.

 Beneficial bacteria, also called nitrifying bacteria, are absolutely necessary to a healthy tank environment.
 These bacteria remove toxic waste products, like ammonia and nitrite, from the water, keeping your fish healthy and safe.
 Bettas produce a lower bioload than many other popular fish, like goldfish, which means they require a lower level of filtration.
 However, they absolutely need filtration to maintain high water quality.

-When it comes to choosing a filter for your Betta’s home, you don’t have to choose anything high tech or expensive.
+When it comes to choosing a filter for your Betta’s home, you don’t have to choose anything high-tech or expensive.
 Sponge filters are a great option for Betta bowls and tanks because they help aerate the water without creating a significant current, and they serve as excellent environments for the colonization of beneficial bacteria.
-Typically, you can get an entire sponge filter setup without a heavy price tag, and they are available in multiple size and shape options to best suit your Betta’s tank or bowl.
+Typically, you can get an entire sponge filter setup without a heavy price tag, and they are available in multiple sizes and shape options to best suit your Betta’s tank or bowl.

 white opal betta fish swimming alone in the tank